What is sleep restriction therapy?

 • Sleep Restriction Therapy (SRT) - Frequently Asked Questions

 INTRODUCTION: Sleep Restriction Therapy is a powerful technique from Cognitive Behavioral Therapy for Insomnia (CBT-I).
-It is a technique to help your mind associate going to bed with falling asleep (and staying asleep).
-In this article, we will ...
+It is a technique to improve your sleep by limiting the amount of time you spend in bed.
+In this article, we will address some ...

 • How does sleep restriction work with daylight saving time?